ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 The process of adding Bob was a bit abbreviated because Alice is a user of the hub service provider.
-When Bob adds Cathy, we see the full process, involving the same two steps (KP fetch followed by add), but this time indirected via the hub server ServerA.
+When Bob adds Cathy, we see the full process, involving the same two steps (KeyPackage fetch followed by Add), but this time indirected via the hub server ServerA.
 Also, now that there are users on ServerB involved in the room, the hub ServerA will have to distribute the Commit adding Cathy and Cathy's clients to ServerB as well as forwarding the Welcome to ServerC.